Tobai24/In-Hospital-Mortality-Prediction/README.md

 Hey there! 👋 Welcome to my machine learning project, where I’m working on something super important—predicting in-hospital mortality.
 The whole idea is to create a reproducible pipeline, so whether you’re running it on your laptop or in the cloud, you can easily follow along and get the same results. ✨

-I’ve pulled together medical data and built a system that turns it into life-saving predictions.
-To make it all happen, I’m using a mix of awesome tools like MLflow, Mage, Docker, Google Cloud, Evidently AI, and Grafana.
+I’ve pulled together medical data and built an end to end machine learning project.
+To make it all happen, I’m using tools like MLflow, Mage, Docker, Google Cloud, Evidently AI, Grafana etc.

 The goal?
 Make sure everything is running smoothly, scalable, and—most importantly—reproducible.
 Ultimately, it’s about giving healthcare professionals the insights they need to help their patients in the best possible way.

 ## 📝 Problem Description

-Hospital readmissions and mortality are pressing challenges in healthcare today.
+Hospital mortality are pressing challenges in healthcare today.
 The ability to predict in-hospital mortality can be crucial for better patient management and improving outcomes.

 ### Objective